-Preferred alternative

-Solar power generation is an important means by which future climate change can be mitigated.
-The operation of the Proposed Action has potential to reduce the need for additional energy sources that generate GHGs.
-The GHGs associated with construction equipment may cause a temporary increase in local emissions during the construction phase.
-This effect is temporary and anticipated to be less than significant.

-Local solar power generating facilities can provide educational opportunities to residents that may promote the conversion (over time) from non-renewable fossil fuels to forms of renewable energy.

-Additionally, the equipment constructed and operated within the project area will have the capacity to withstand the potentially increasing frequency and/or strength of storm events caused (directly or indirectly) by global climate change.

-Mitigation Measures

-Implementing BMPs associated with reducing the emissions of vehicles and equipment during the construction phase is recommended.
-These BMPs may include practices such as properly maintaining engines and limiting idle time.

-Creating a new source of renewable energy to be used locally is itself a mitigation measure that will result in a localized, long-term reduction in GHGs originating from non-renewable sources currently used to generate electricity for Indianola.

-Increases in the intensity and frequency of flooding are associated with climate change.
-During the 25-year life of the facility, should the boundaries of the 100-year and/or the 500-year floodplains be re-mapped resulting in any of the arrays or appurtenant equipment to become inside a designated floodplain, measures would be taken by the owner of the facility to remove or relocate the affected structures outside of the revised mapped floodplains.

 Cumulative EFFECTS

 The consideration of cumulative effects consists of an assessment of the total effect on a resource, ecosystem, or community from past, present and future actions that have altered the quantity, quality, or context of those resources within a broad geographic scope.
 The CEQ regulations define cumulative effects as “…effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
 Cumulative effects can result from actions with individually minor but collectively significant effects taking place over a period of time,” (40 CFR 1508.1 (i)).
 The cumulative effects analysis considers the aggregate effects of direct and indirect effects from federal, nonfederal, public, and private actions on the quality or quantity of a resource.
 The intent of the cumulative-effects analysis is to determine the magnitude and significance of cumulative effects, both beneficial and adverse, and to determine the contribution of the proposed action to those aggregate effects.